rasvia/FINS-HelpingDoc/Getting Started with Hipergator/File Transfer and Storage.md

 ### [File Transfer](https://help.rc.ufl.edu/doc/Transfer_Data)
 * Personally, I would recommend using [WinSCP](https://winscp.net/eng/index.php) for transferring files to hipergator.
 * You can also map the blue/orange storage to your computer and access files from the mapped drive.
+The steps will be the same as mapping the lab storage server, but the path of the drive should be:
+* Connecting to Blue Storage: `\\exasmb.rc.ufl.edu\blue\group_name`
+* Connecting to Orange Storage: `\\exasmb.rc.ufl.edu\orange\group_name`